-OFF: The desired flow temperature in circuit 1 is not influenced by the demand of any other controller (slave or circuit 2).
+OFF: The desired flow temperature in circuit 1 or the master circuit is not influenced by the demand of any other controller (slave or other circuits).

-Value: The desired flow temperature is increased by the set value in 'Demand offset' if the demand of the slave / circuit 2 is higher.
+1 ...
+20: The desired flow temperature in circuit 1 or the master circuit is increased by the set value in 'Demand offset', if the demand of the slave or another circuit is higher.